2023 Solar Incentives Guide for Grapevine, TX - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates might be offered by your local utility company, or by your state or county.
-These rebates are essentially cash back that is applied after you pay for a solar system and before tax credits are calculated.
+- Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
+These rebates work as partial refunds that are applied after your purchase of a solar system and before tax credits are calculated.

 Federal Solar Incentives

-Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Grapevine solar panel installer to get more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local Grapevine solar panel installer to get more information.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners can now receive a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
-The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+After this, the credit percentage will see a slight decrease annually until the end of the program in 2035.
+The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives